 I’ve been dealing with tendonitis for four months, but admittedly haven’t been a very good patient for most of that time.
 Since January, I have buckled down, put on a boot, and took a break from any and all potentially cardiovascular exercise.
-This means no hiking, no running, no horseback riding (the true tragedy), NOTHING.
+This means no hiking, no running, no horseback riding, NOTHING.

 Staying positive hasn’t been easy, but I’ve kept myself from going crazy thanks to a few things:

 Working with my physical therapist on a recovery plan.
 Planning out a regiment for getting back in shape gives me something to look forward to, and my therapist’s never-ending optimism that I’ll be healthy in no time has been a huge help.

 Finding out what I can do.
 Strength training and basic yoga were both on that list, so I’ve focused on getting stronger and more flexible.
 This will not only (hopefully) decrease the chance that I will re-injure myself, but also has kept me from going stir-crazy.

 Staying involved in my normal activities as much as possible.
 I continued to walk to work in the boot because I would have lost it if I had to go from sitting in my car to sitting in an office all day.
 I couldn’t ride, but I went to the barn anyways and petted some horses and tried to absorb knowledge from others’ lessons.
 I couldn’t walk dogs at the shelter, but I could play with the cats and give them some loving.

 I’ve relied heavily on Yoga With Adriene.
 It’s free and caters to all levels.
 Adriene is super down to earth and has some great beginner videos.
 I do Gentle Morning Practice during the week and spice it up with Energizing Morning Practice over the weekends.
 Both are excellent and will help you feel more limber and ultimately more relaxed.